JeffreySarnoff/ArbNumerics.jl/docs/src/index.md

 - ArbNumerics.jl offers efficient mathematical computation with multiprecision floating point values.

+- Floating Point values, Real values (as interval enclosures) and Complex values are available.

 - You can set the precision to a given number of bits (24..8196) or to approximate a number of digits (7..2450).

 - Many mathematical functions are available.